MarkEdmondson1234/langchain-github/webapp/README.md

 * OPENAI_API_KEY - from openai
 * SUPABASE_KEY - for Supabase deployments
 * SUPABASE_URL - the Supabase URL you want to use
+* DB_CONNECTION_STRING - the Supabase postgres connection string if you want it to set up the database for you